DavidHdez8/davidhdez8/README.md

 # David Vargas Hernández - @DavidHdez8

 Hello!✌
-I am Mexicano🇲🇽, i have 21 years old and actually I study Software Engineering totally passionate about technology.
+I am Mexican🇲🇽, i have 21 years old and actually I study Software Engineering totally passionate about technology.
 I love software development with a strong love for frontend architecture and I show it to you by [here](https://github.com/DavidHdez8?tab=repositories). 🙌

 I have knowledge in:
 + [HTML - CSS](https://github.com/DavidHdez8/profesional-blog)  🖌 🖍